Return to Home page.

 Notes are provided as support for the teacher to follow up the workshop.
 We hope that teachers will use the workshop ideas in their own teaching.

-Some of the workshops need extra support - either adults or pupil helpers.
+* = Some of the workshops need extra support - either adults or pupil helpers.
 Pupil helpers will have an opportunity to develop science communication skills so the pupils selected to help need to be alert, fairly competent and likely to benefit from taking part in the session.

 Air

-Room: hall
+Space: hall

 ^Back to list

-Room: hall or classroom
+Space: hall or very large classroom

-Time: about 90 Minutes
+Time: 90 minutes

 ^Back to list